-The Microsoft Dynamics CRM Performance Center is a fantastic addition to CRM which can help you troubleshoot performance issue related to loading forms in CRM.
-I’ve found a few online references about the CRM Performance Center but they all focus on how to access it and don’t really give you context for interpreting the results.
-This is my attempt to combine the diagnostics messages with other CRM materials (Microsoft Dynamics CRM 2013 Updated Form Performance, http://blogs.msdn.com/b/crm/archive/2013/10/31/microsoft-dynamics-crm-2013-updated-form-performance.aspx) in order to make the Performance Center more helpful for the CRM community.
+The Microsoft Dynamics CRM Performance Center is a fantastic addition to CRM which can help you troubleshoot performance issues related to loading forms in CRM.
+In this article, I want to give you context for interpreting the results in the Dynamics CRM Performance Center.
+This is my attempt to combine the diagnostics messages with other CRM materials (Microsoft Dynamics CRM 2013 Updated Form Performance) in order to make the Performance Center more helpful for the CRM community.

 Starting the Performance Center